Murder of Connie Franklin: Connie Franklin returns

 On December 5, the Arkansas Gazette ran a headline claiming that Connie Franklin had been seen alive after the supposed murder.
 A farmer, Elmer Wingo, reported that Franklin had worked for him and for his neighbors, the Philpotts, as a farm hand, and that he had passed through the area in March 1929 looking for work.
 Shortly after his return to Saint James, however, the case was further complicated when Johnson discovered that the man claiming to be Connie Franklin was actually Marion Franklin Rogers, who had a wife and was the father of three or four children.
 Further investigation revealed that in 1926 Rogers had been admitted to the State Hospital for Nervous Diseases, whence he had escaped three months later.
 Two days after this story broke, Rogers was found at a farm belonging to Murry Bryant near Humphrey, 100 miles to the south, and subsequently brought back to Saint James.
-There Rogers was examined and quizzed by those who had known Franklin.
+There, Rogers was examined and questioned by those who had known Franklin.
 Coleman Foster, a cousin to Tillar Ruminer and a friend of Franklin asserted that Rogers was not Franklin.
 Ruminer and her father also denied that Rogers was the same person as Franklin, at first hesitantly, and then more assertively during the trial.
 But Rogers was able to identify Ruminer and her father, while others in the community, including the accused men, asserted that Franklin and Rogers were the same person.

 Unable to find any witnesses to Franklin's identity who did not have an interest in the case, the prosecutor decided that a trial was the only method of resolving the issue.
 A grand jury was convened at the same time to establish the identity of Rogers.
 Doctor J.E.
 Luther confirmed he was the same man through comparison of his military and state hospital records and first hand examination.